 The City of Tucson has selected Community Foundation for Southern Arizona to implement this grant program.
-As of November 2020, three rounds of Somos Uno CARES Act grants have been awarded for a total of over $850,000 in support.
+As of December 2020, four rounds of Somos Uno CARES Act grants have been awarded in partnership with Tucson’s Mayor and Council for a total of $1,187,500 in funding ,

 Grant Guidelines, Basic Eligibility, and Timeline

 Tucson and South Tucson Nonprofits who are serving individuals and families impacted by COVID-19 can apply for up to $20,000 in funding through City of Tucson’s We Are One | Somos Uno Resiliency Fund.

 UPDATED: Please click here for updated guidance on how CARES Act funds may be utilized, including examples of eligible and ineligible expenses.

 This grant application is now closed.
 We will provide an update on funded applicants as soon as possible.

 - Based upon the charitable structure of CFSA, grants are limited to 501(c)(3) nonprofit organizations and groups fiscally sponsored by a 501(c)(3) nonprofit organization.
 We are not able to fund individuals or businesses directly, labor unions, or other 501(c)(4), 501(c)(5) and 501(c)(6) organizations.
 If you are an individual or business who is seeking support, please contact the Women’s Foundation for Southern Arizona or the YWCA.